ryzhakar/pytest-coverage-mcp/docs/DIALOGUE_INSIGHTS.md

 # Dialogue Insights & Key Decisions

+## Development Methodology

+**Human-LLM Collaborative Learning**: This project demonstrates a mentorship model where a human developer implements the system while receiving guidance from an LLM acting as an interactive learning mentor.
+The LLM provides conceptual explanations, architectural suggestions, and technical guidance, but all code is written by the human developer.
+This approach showcases how LLMs can enhance human learning and problem-solving without replacing human agency in software development.

+**Key Characteristics:**
+- **Human Decision-Making**: All architectural choices, implementation strategies, and code structure decisions made by the human developer
+- **LLM Mentorship**: Conceptual explanations, pattern recognition, best practice guidance, and learning support
+- **Interactive Learning**: Real-time feedback loops between human questions and LLM explanations
+- **Iterative Refinement**: Human-driven iterations with LLM providing context and alternatives

 ## Origin Story

 **Initial Request**: Build a simple MCP server to expose pytest coverage results as MCP resources.